Driving Safely in Snow and on Icy Roads

 Slow down for wet, snowy, or icy conditions.
 You will be more likely to maintain control of your vehicle at lower speeds.
 Slow down when approaching intersections, off-ramps, bridges or shady spots.
 These are all potential problem spots for black ice, which is a thin coating of clear ice that can form on the pavement surface that may be difficult to see especially at night.

 Decrease your speed and leave plenty of room to stop.
-You should allow at least three times more space than usual between your vehicle and the vehicle in front of you.
+You should allow at least three seconds of following distance between your vehicle and the vehicle in front of you.

-Avoid excessive actions while steering, braking or accelerating to lessen the chances of losing control of the vehicle.
-When you’re driving on snow, ice or wet roads, avoid abrupt steering maneuvers.
+Avoid excessive actions while steering, braking or accelerating to lessen the chances of losing control of the vehicle when you’re driving on snow, ice or wet roads.

 Braking gently will help you avoid skidding.
 If you have anti-lock brakes (ABS), press the pedal down firmly and hold it.
-If you don’t have anti-lock brakes, gently pump the pedal to avoid wheel lock-up.
+If you don’t have anti-lock brakes, gently pump the pedal.

 Don't assume your vehicle can handle all conditions.
 Even four-wheel and front-wheel drive vehicles can encounter trouble on winter roads.
 If your vehicle is equipped with Electronic-Stability Control (ESC), make sure it’s turned on.
 ESC will assist you in maintaining control of your vehicle if it loses traction.
 Keep your lights and windshield clean and turn on your lights to make you visible to other motorists.